Content is loading...

 You can also access private dentistry, but you will have to pay for this.

-If you have a dental emergency, such as loss of a tooth, bleeding or severe pain from your gums or teeth, you should contact your usual dentist.
+If you have a dental emergency, such as loss of a tooth, bleeding or severe pain from your gums or teeth, contact your usual dentist.
 Find out more about accessing a dentist in an emergency or out of hours.

 Information